snowplow-incubator/dbt-example-project/daily_aggregates/README.md

 ![snowplow-logo](https://raw.githubusercontent.com/snowplow/dbt-snowplow-utils/main/assets/snowplow_logo.png)

-# Snowplow's dbt example project - custom base
+# Snowplow's dbt example project - daily aggregates

 The purpose of this project is to show how you could use Snowplow's dbt packages found in dbt's [package hub](https://hub.getdbt.com/snowplow/) in your existing dbt project.
 Specifically, this project shows how you could customise your base tables to include custom session identifiers.
 For more information please feel free to browse our [docs][docs] to get a better understanding of how our individual dbt packages work.